nilern/kauno/design.md

 ## Templates

-A template of arity *n* is a pure function from type sequences of length *n* to values.
+A **template** of arity *n* is a pure function from type sequences of length *n* to values.

+A template is **instantiable** to a value if its parameters may be replaced with concrete types in the template body so that the body becomes equal to that value.
+This test may be implemented by replacing the parameters with unification variables and then unifying the resulting body and the value.

+Two templates **overlap** if their parameters may be replaced with concrete types so that their bodies become equal.
+This test may be implemented by replacing the parameters with unification variables and then unifying the resulting bodies.

 ## Dispatchers

-A dispatcher of arity *n* is a mapping from type sequences of length *n* to values.
+A **dispatcher** of arity *n* is a mapping from type sequences of length *n* to values.
 The dispatcher entries may also be templates (whose domains can be distinct from the dispatcher domain).

-Even with templated entries, type sequence keys must not overlap.
-In theory this means the keys don't overlap when the templates are expanded out by applying them to all possible type sequences.
-In practice applying an entry template to two distinct inputs must produce outputs with distinct keys and it should be possible to use techniques from static universal type instantiationand unification to ensure templated entries do not overlap with each other or nontemplated entries.
+Dispatcher keys must be distinct; no nontemplated key sequence shall be equal to another, no templated entry shall be instantiable to a nontemplated key sequence and no templated entry shall overlap another.
+This makes method selection unambiguous and fast but dispatcher extension slow, which is the correct tradeoff.

 ## Functions